Hudhayfah ibn al-Yaman: Confidant of Muhammad

-After Muhammad's death, the Caliph often sought his advice concerning their activities but he remained tight-lipped.
-Umar, during his caliphate was only able to find out indirectly who the hypocrites were by monitoring Hudhayfah’s attendance at the funeral prayer following the death of a Muslim.
-If Hudhayfah did not attend the funeral prayer, Umar refrained from performing the funeral prayer for that person.
-Once Umar asked Hudhayfah if any of his governors was a Munafiq.
-Hudhayfah told him that one was but declined to inform whom.
-Hudhayfah later said that shortly after their conversation, Umar dismissed the person as if he had been guided to him.
+Following Muhammad's death, the Caliphs occasionally sought his advice regarding these figures, but he refused to disclose their names.
+During his caliphate, Umar attempted to identify the hypocrites indirectly by observing Hudhayfah’s attendance at funeral prayers.
+If Hudhayfah abstained from a funeral, Umar would also refrain from performing the prayer.
+On one occasion, Umar asked Hudhayfah if any of his provincial governors was a hypocrite.
+Hudhayfah confirmed that one was, but declined to name him.
+Hudhayfah later noted that Umar dismissed the individual shortly afterward, seemingly having identified him through his own judgment.